 Here's how you'll tell us your preferences:

-Application materials: Your short essay answers and cover letter let us know more about who you are and what’s important to you.
+Application materials: Your short essay answers and personal statement let us know more about who you are and what’s important to you.
 Here’s where you can first tell us about a field or type of service in which you’re passionate or interested.

-First round interview: During your initial interview, a former Jesuit Volunteer will ask you more about your background and interests to help narrow down potential types of service should you be conditionally accepted into JVC.
+First-round interview: During your initial interview, a former Jesuit Volunteer will ask you more about your background and interests to help narrow down potential types of service should you be accepted into JVC.
 If you’re interested in serving in a potential region or city, you can also let them know here.

-Community and placement survey: After participating in a first-round interview and a follow-up discernment conversation, you will complete a community and placement survey to formally tell us where and how you’d like to serve.
-We’ll use this survey, as well as information provided in previous conversations, to match you with up to 6-8 potential placements that reflect your preferences for geography and type of service.
+Community and placement survey: After participating in a first-round interview and small group discernment conversation, you will complete a community and placement survey to formally tell us where and how you’d like to serve.
+For 1 year US placements: we’ll use this survey, as well as information provided in previous conversations, to match you with 6-8 potential placements that reflect your preferences for geography and type of service.

-Placement interviews: From our list of 6-8 roles, you’ll choose your top three options with which to interview.
-If you and an agency both agree that it’s a fit, we’ll formally offer you a position with them.
+Placement interviews: For 1-year US placements: From our list of 5-8 roles, you’ll choose your top three options with which to interview.
+If you and an agency both agree that you'd like to move forward, we’ll formally offer you a position with them.

 Now the fun begins!
 As soon as you accept your JVC placement offer, you’ll work with our admissions and programs teams to prepare for orientation and your term of service.

-In early June, you’ll be introduced to their new community members and meet the JVC staff.
-By orientation in August, you will have everything you need to begin your term of service.
+In the summer, you’ll be introduced to your new community members and meet the JVC program staff.
+By Orientation in summer, you will have everything you need to begin your term of service.

 Each placement site varies in the level of training required for the Jesuit Volunteer to perform their day-to-day responsibilities.
 In instances where training is mandatory due to the laws in that state, there may be additional certifications, online courses or proficiency exams that you would complete prior to or upon arrival to your city of service.

 JVC provides Jesuit Volunteers with the tools and resources they need to perform vital service.
-All Jesuit Volunteers receive housing, food, a modest monthly personal stipend, health insurance (if unavailable elsewhere), transportation, menstrual products, and a relocation stipend at the end of their term of service.
+All Jesuit Volunteers receive housing, food, a modest monthly personal stipend, health insurance (if unavailable elsewhere), transportation which will vary depending on where you serve, menstrual products, and a relocation stipend at the end of their term of service.

 To learn more about the Jesuit Volunteer experience browse the links below: